SUSTAINABILITY Integrated mine closure

-During 2020, the Group maintained its focus on progressive rehabilitation – the implementation of closure activities during the construction and operation of a mine – although some activities were materially disrupted by Covid-19-related restrictions.
-Progressive rehabilitation includes remediation of contaminated areas, decommissioning and removal of redundant infrastructure, landform reshaping, rehabilitation, revegetation and in-pit tailings disposal.
-The Group achieved an average of 93% of the measures set in the rehabilitation plans for 2020, ahead of target.
+Progressive rehabilitation – the implementation of closure activities during the construction and operation of a mine – includes closure-related technical studies and designs, remediation of contaminated areas, decommissioning and removal of redundant infrastructure, landform reshaping, revegetation and in-pit waste rock disposal.

-The funding methods used in each region to make provision for the mine closure cost estimates are:
+Each region makes provision for mine closure cost estimates through: